 Be Wary of Phony Glasses

-Make sure that your eclipse safety glasses are certified as meeting ISO standards for safe solar viewing.
+Make sure that your eclipse safety glasses and handheld solar viewers are certified as meeting ISO standards for safe solar viewing.
+The current standard for safe solar viewing is ISO 12312-2; your eclipse glasses and viewers should have this designation printed on them.
 Take care to purchase your glasses from a reputable seller and be wary of knockoff glasses that claim to be safe but aren’t.
 Already, there are reports of bogus eclipse glasses made by a company called Solar Eclipse International.
 Be very careful and don’t use any product unless claims of safety can be verified.
 We recommend the products made by Rainbow Symphony.
 You can easily find a variety of eclipse safety glasses and handheld solar viewers made by Rainbow Symphony at online sites like Amazon.com and the NationalEclipse.com eclipse store provides direct links to many of these items.
 Before using your glasses or viewers, make sure that they are not damaged in any way and that you read all of the safety instructions that came with them.
 Children should always be supervised when using eclipse safety glasses and handheld solar viewers.

 Protect Your Eyes Before and After Totality

-If the eclipse will be total in your location, don’t remove your glasses until the very last bit of the Sun is gone, including “Baily’s beads” and the “diamond ring.”
+The eclipse will become total for a very short period of time only in the narrow path of totality.
+If you’re located in the path of totality, don’t remove your eclipse glasses until the very last bit of the Sun is gone, including “Baily’s beads” and the “diamond ring.”
 Again, it’s only safe to look with unprotected eyes when the Sun is 100 percent blocked by the Moon and only the soft wisps of the solar corona are visible.
 Once totality begins, it’s important to know exactly when totality will be ending in your precise location so that you can once again put on your eclipse glasses before the first brightness of the exposed Sun is revealed.
+The definitive source to determine the exact start time, end time, and duration of totality for any location is NASA’s interactive Google map of the eclipse.
+It’s also a good idea to allow for a generous margin of error to ensure that you are no longer looking with unprotected eyes when totality ends.
+As mentioned earlier, children should always be supervised by someone who fully understands safe eclipse viewing procedures.

 Optical Devices Must Have Solar Filters